Saxo0213/D2RMLaunch/README.md

   - 2、Copy D2R Folder
   - 3、In the BattleNet setting, Allow open another Battle.net
   - 4、Use 1st Folder D2RLunch, Login(Account A)、start game
-  - 5、when in lobby
-  - 5、when in lobby Use next Folder D2RLunch to Login(Account B) and start game
+  - 5、When in lobby, Use next D2R Folder Lunch to Login(Account B) and start game

 ![Process properties](https://github.com/Saxo0213/D2RMLunch/blob/main/image/02.PNG)

 # About pywinhandle different
+  pywinhandle code design by [yihleego](https://github.com/yihleego) ,It design to find handle and del it

   because system only have one keyword, so I change the code out function when find it
 - before